nus-cs2103-AY2223S2/tp/docs/UserGuide.md

    ![Ui](images/Ui.png)

 ## Using the Command-Line Interface (CLI)
 =======

+1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+   Some example commands you can try:

    - `:i todo CS2130T UG` : Adds a todo task with description `CS2130T UG` to Vimification.

    - `:i deadline CS2130T tp /2023-04-01` : Adds a todo task with description `CS2130T tp` and deadline '2023-04-01' to Vimification.